Bowel (Colorectal) Cancer

 Tests and examinations for bowel (colorectal) cancer

-Diagnosing bowel (colorectal) cancer usually requires an examination followed by certain tests such as a simple examination of your abdomen (tummy) and your bottom - a digital rectal examination (checking for lumps or swelling within reach of a finger).
-If the GP feels there is reason to investigate further they will refer a person for referred for further tests and more than one investigation may be needed to confirm or exclude a diagnosis of bowel cancer.
-Tests can include:
+Bowel (colorectal) cancer is typically diagnosed by an initial examination or screening that is followed up with additional testing.
+A doctor will examine your abdomen (tummy) and your bottom and may do a digital rectal examination to check for lumps or swelling within reach of a finger.
+If the GP feels there is reason to investigate further, they will refer a person for further tests.
+More than one investigation may be needed to confirm or exclude a diagnosis of bowel cancer.
+Further tests can include:

-• colonoscopy (examinations of the bowel using instruments inserted into the back passage) or
+- Colonoscopy: examination of the bowel using instruments inserted into the back passage to view the whole inside of the large bowel)

 Most people who underwent diagnostic tests for bowel cancer found them uncomfortable or embarrassing rather than painful.
 Many were relieved to be undergoing tests because they were anxious to know the cause of their symptoms.
 Several people who faced a long wait for a test such as a colonoscopy paid to have it done privately because they feared the consequences of delaying diagnosis and treatment.
 Since 2000, the “2 week wait” system for suspected cancer referrals in the UK means all patients should be seen by a specialist within two weeks of referral if their GP suspects cancer.

-This man describes his experience of a barium enema.
+This man describes his experience of a barium enema, which has been maintained here for historic purposes.

 He describes his experience of a barium enema.